I often ask what lenses you need for shooting real estate videos, and here are my recommendations.

-This lens for real estate video is fast, compact, and great at shooting in low-light settings.
+This lens for real estate video is fast, compact, and excellent at shooting in low-light settings.

-Its focus range can be quickly changed to suit the environment by using a M/a switch, and it also features a useful autofocus function.
+Its focus range can be quickly changed to suit the environment by using a M/a switch, and it also features a helpful autofocus function.

-The maximum reproduction ratio possible with this lens is 0.15X, so you never have to worry about your images coming out too big or small next time you head out on a job!
+The maximum reproduction ratio possible with this lens is 0.15X, so you never have to worry about your images appearing too big or small the next time you head out on a job!